rgolubtsov/dotfiles/openbsd/README.md

 10.0.2.101                              localv610       radicv610  # <== OpenBSD VM
 ```

-Login into this box through SSH:
+Log in to this box via SSH:

 ```
 $ ssh -C radicv610